 If your jaw popping isn’t serious, it should go away on its own after a week or two.
 If it persists or worsens over time, however, there’s a good chance you may be suffering from TMJ disorder.

-If these treatments fail to relieve your TMD symptoms, you can talk to your dentist or oral surgeon about surgery.
+If these treatments fail to relieve your TMD symptoms, you can talk to your dentist or oral surgeon about having TMJ surgery.
 In some instances, minor arthroscopic surgery is enough to improve or eliminate TMD symptoms.
 In other instances, patients may require extensive jaw replacement surgery, especially if the jaw joint has begun to degenerate due to trauma, osteoarthritis or a genetic disorder.
 Talk to your dentist or surgeon about TMJ surgery recovery times and expectations to make an informed decision about treating your TMD.